-Look for the areas around Main Street U.S.A and the castle to be sprinkled with holiday cheer.
+Like previous years, the areas around Main Street U.S.A and the castle were sprinkled with holiday cheer.

-This year, there are some gold accents in place of the standard red for the 50th anniversary celebration.
+Plus, for 2021, there were some gold accents in place of the standard red for the 50th anniversary celebration.

-The train station is of course even decorated beautifully.
+The train station was of course even decorated beautifully.

 Let’s not forget about the massive, yet stunning, Christmas tree in Town Square.
-She’s a real beaut.
+She is always a real beaut.

 Snow on Main Street U.S.A

-One of the highlights of the holiday season is the snow on Main Street U.S.A., and we are glad to see this holiday favorite return!
+One of the highlights of the holiday season is the snow on Main Street U.S.A., and we were glad to see this holiday favorite return in 2021.

-You won’t be able to meet or hug your favorite characters, but they will be out and about in the park for you to see and take socially-distanced photos with.
+You couldn’t meet or hug your favorite characters, but they were out and about in the park for you to see and take socially-distanced photos with.

 Princess Fairytale Hall